 Recommendation 5.
-Highly heterogeneous unprocessed samples - such as soil, metal fragments, paint chips, or fragments of highly absorbent base.
+Highly heterogeneous unprocessed samples - such as soil, metal fragments, paint chips, or fragments of highly absorbent offer some storage and shipping advantages for which there is an evidence base.

 Recommendation 7.
 Larger volumes of chemicals/samples should be split into subsamples and the subsamples used for repeated analytical